raghavendranath/ai_devtools_todo_hw1/README.md

-# AI-Devtools-Zoomcamp-HW
+# AI Dev Tools Zoomcamp - Homework Projects

-Homework projects for the AI Dev Tools Zoomcamp 2025.
+This repository contains homework projects from the [DataTalks.club AI Dev Tools Zoomcamp 2025](https://github.com/DataTalksClub/ai-dev-tools-zoomcamp).

 ## Projects

+Each project is in its own directory with its own setup and documentation.

 ### 01-todo - Django TODO Application

-A full-featured TODO application with:
+A full-featured TODO application with a vibrant UI and comprehensive test coverage.
-- Create, edit, and delete tasks
-- Due date assignment with date picker
-- Mark tasks as complete/incomplete
-- Bulk select and delete operations
-- Responsive UI with Bootstrap 5

 **Quick Start**:
 ```bash